Child Support Frequently Asked Questions: Support and Custody

 I have physical custody, do I get to claim the kids for taxes?

 Most people who have not been through a divorce with children or a child support case presume that the person who the children reside with the majority of the time gets to claim the children for taxes.
 People often also presume that the primary breadwinner gets to claim the kids every year.
 Both assumptions are wrong.
 Pursuant to Colorado statute, the right to claim the children for income tax dependency exemption purposes is allocated by the court proportionate to the parties’ contributions to raising the kids, meaning their income proportions.
 For example, if Sally makes $100,000 per year and her husband, Roger, makes $50,000 per year, Sally should be able to claim the child two out of three years, with the cycle rotating similarly thereafter.
 The actual allocation can be done in different ways, such as splitting up kids and/or alternating years claiming some, or all of them.
-Our Denver custody and child support lawyers can help you determine an effective and proper allocation of the right to claim your children for dependency exemption purposes.
+Our Denver child custody lawyers can help you determine an effective and proper allocation of the right to claim your children for dependency exemption purposes.
 You should be aware of two statutory caveats.
 If a party does not derive a benefit from claiming a child, he or she cannot claim the child.
 If the child support payer does not pay all child support due during the tax year he or she is claiming, by the end of that year, he or she loses the right to claim the kid(s) that year.
 Physical custody has nothing to do with this allocation.

 If we have 50/50 parenting time, do I have to pay child support?